-The course is composed of two parallel corridors, having a length of 50 metres and a width of 1 metre, identified by ground markings.
+The course is composed of two parallel corridors, 50 metres in length and 1 metre wide, identified by ground markings.
 The distance between the corridors is at least 60 metres.
-At both limits of the corridors, perpendicular corridors with a length of 10 metre to each side, are marked on the ground.
-Additional two flag marks will be placed every ten metres left and right of each perpendicular corridor.
+At both limits of the corridors, perpendicular corridors with a length of 10 metres to each side are marked on the ground.
+Additionally, two flag marks will be placed every 10 metres left and right of each perpendicular corridor.
 These additional corridors and marks are to assist the pilots to hold the helicopter in the 1 metre square at the corridors limits during turns.
 The arrival lines "A" will be 20 metres from the end of the two corridors, and will both be 5 cm wide and long enough to be visible on both sides of the helicopter by the crews.